meeki007/FoundryVTT-Server-HowTo/README.md

 MORE! ram and cpu if you plan on running video chat and voice across multiple players.
 You can always upgrade/pay for more as needed
 <br>
 <br>
 This Guide is <b>not</b> for individuals who fear the CLI (command line interface).
 If you have issues your going to need to read and search.
-You can always open an issue here https://github.com/meeki007/FoundryVTT-Server-HowTo/issuesand if i have time I can try to help.
+You can always open an issue here https://github.com/meeki007/FoundryVTT-Server-HowTo/issues and if i have time I can try to help.
 <br>

 ## Setup_Server